ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 2. `_dbContext.Set<TRecord>()` to get the `DbSet` for `TRecord`.
 3. The use of `IQueryable` to build queries.
 4. The need for two queries.
 One to get the "paged" recordset and one to get the total record count.
+5. The use of `System.Linq.Dynamic` to do the sorting and filtering.
+This will be discussed later.

 ```csharp
 public class ListQueryHandler<TRecord, TDbContext>